dy20c/msa-auth/README.md

 # msa-auth
 stuck in their head. make someone lead it.

+first : Up Kubernetes, pods on.